Purchasing Life Insurance With a Stent

 In some situations, life insurance companies may be able to offer lower rates by assigning underwriting credits.
 These credits are usually awarded to applicants who are otherwise healthy and are actively managing their health.
 Underwriting credits are often assigned to applicants who regularly exercise, have routine follow-ups with their doctor, and manage their weight, cholesterol, and blood pressure.

-Below are some of the questions that your agent may need to ask you when shopping for the best rates.
+Below are some questions that your agent will need to ask you when shopping for the best rates.
 Providing your agent with this information upfront will allow them to compare your health against each company’s guidelines to make sure you apply with the right company.
-Remember, every life insurance company will evaluate each applicant differently and some carriers are more lenient than others.
+Every life insurance company will evaluate each applicant differently, and some carriers are more lenient than others.

 How many stents do you currently have?